Mark Hovland

 Meg Wolter

 Meg is a Waialua girl, born and raised on the North Shore of Oahu.
-She was married for 32 years before her husband's death in 2008.
-She has two grown and married children and three vivacious grandchildren.
-She enjoys the ocean, hiking, laughing, reading, journaling, traveling and deepening her walk with God.
+She was married for 32 years prior to her husband’s sudden death in 2008.
+She has two married children and 5 vivacious grandchildren, with one more in heaven.
+She enjoys the ocean, hiking, laughing, traveling, reading, journaling and deepening her walk with God.

 Robert Okimura